-32% of social media users who contact a brand expect a response within 30 minutes, and 42% expect a response within 60 minutes.
+32% of users who contact a brand expect a social media customer service response within 30 minutes, and 42% expect a reply within 60 minutes.

 These are not just some numbers out of the blue, but a result of research by Convince&Convert in which 690 persons from a sample of over 3,000 American social media users who have reached out to a company for support via social.

-The stats get even more interesting when you realise 57% expect the same response time at night and on the weekends.
+The stats get even more interesting when you realise 57 per cent expect the same response time at night and on the weekends.
 Sounds crazy, right?

 We can’t deny it’s quite different these days.
 Whenever you want to get in touch with the business you purchased a product or service from, you’ll most likely reach out to them via social media, whether it’s Facebook, Twitter, Instagram, or any other social network.
 That’s because we assume they are online at all times and it seems obvious to us right away.
 However, that’s not always the case.

 I’d rather not call out names of different brands, but I’ve seen instances when some of the customer service requests were ignored for days.
 I cannot stress enough how much of a bad practice it is, and I have some more stats to back it up.

 Conversocial in their report, The Definitive Guide to Social, Mobile Customer Service claim 88 per cent of consumers are less likely to purchase from a company that leaves questions on social media unanswered.
 That should teach a lesson to those companies neglecting their social media customer service responsibilities, especially when we take into account how influential social networks are in the decision-making process.